mravi/kafka-connect-hbase/README.md

 # Kafka Connect for Hbase

-A Sink connector to read events from Kafka and writes to HBase.
+A Sink connector to read events from Kafka and write to HBase.

-## Perquisites
+## Pre-requisites
 * Confluent 2.0
 * HBase 1.0.0
 * JDK 1.8